NervanaSystems/ngraph-python/doc/source/autodiff.rst

 Computing Derivatives in Op-Graph
 =================================

 Each ``Op`` node in our graph implements the ``generate_adjoints`` method, which defines the local gradient for that operation and propagates the deltas to its arguments.
-To compute the derivaties, the graph first performs a topological sort on the graph, then traverses the graph in order, calling each node's ``generate_adjoints`` method to add the required backprop computations to the graph.
+To compute the derivatives, we first perform a topological sort on the graph, then traverse the graph in order, calling each node's ``generate_adjoints`` method to add the required backprop computations to the graph.

-The ``generate_adjoints`` method accepts ``adjoints``, ``delta``, and the arguments` of the op.
+The ``generate_adjoints`` method accepts ``adjoints``, ``delta``, and the arguments of the op.
 The ``adjoints`` contains
 partially computed backprop ``Ops``, while ``delta`` is the complete adjoint of the ``Op``.